dsl-logo

 Having dental cover can be a great way to maintain your oral health without facing high out-of-pocket expenses.
 Regular check-ups and cleanings help identify problems early, potentially saving you from more expensive treatments later.

 A recent Money.com.au survey found 52% of Australians chose Extras cover for dental check-ups and cleans, the most popular reason.
-This was far higher than for optical care (26%) or physiotherapy and chiropractic treatments (14%).
+This was far higher than taking out cover for optical care (26%) or physiotherapy and chiropractic treatments (14%).
 By generation, 59% of baby boomers chose Extras for dental, followed by 53% of Gen X, 50% of Millennials, and 45% of Gen Z.

 The growing focus on dental care is reflected in the numbers, with private health insurance subsidising over 50 million dental services in 2022-23, according to the Australian Prudential Regulation Authority (APRA).